petripaavola/Microsoft365CopilotChat/README.md

 > Note: For K12 scenarios where students are 13+, setting AgeGroup correctly (typically NotAdult) is required for Microsoft 365 Copilot Chat enablement.

+> Note: For Higher Edu scenarios we assume students are 18+ so there is no need to set AgeGroup to students.
 ---

 ## 🚀 Do you need Help Enabling Microsoft 365 Copilot Chat 13+?
 Tarvitsetko apua Copilot Chat 13+ käyttöönotossa?